jieniqianqian/PENGUIN/README.md

 python3 get_all_genes_genome.py gtf_file
 ```

-<font size="4" face='Times New Roman'>Please note that in gtf_file, each genome must be represented by a number.
+<font size="4" face='Times New Roman'>Please note that in gtf_file, each chromosome must be represented by a number.
 For example, the first chromosome is represented as 1</font>

 <font size="4" face='Times New Roman'>*Step3 Nomenclature of gene IDs*</font>

 ```bash
 python3 get_all_genome_new_id_split_diamond_result.py seqfile all_genome_protein_matches_fmt6 genes_genome uniprot_abbreviation_upper mode
 ```
-<font size="4" face='Times New Roman'>Among the parameters, the seqfile is the the full protein annotation file of the target genome in the above blastp process, and all_genome_protein_matches_fmt6 is the running result of the above blastp process, genes_genom is the running result of the get_all_genes_genom.py script above, and uniprot_abbreviation_upper represents the abbreviation of the target plant.
-Here we recommend to use uniprot databases' species abbreviation model to determine this parameter.
+<font size="4" face='Times New Roman'>Among the parameters, seqfile is the full protein annotation file of the target genome in the above blastp process, and all_genome_protein_matches_fmt6 is the running result of the above blastp process, genes_genom is the running result of the get_all_genes_genom.py script above, and uniprot_abbreviation_upper represents the abbreviation of the target plant.
+Here we recommend using uniprot databases' species abbreviation model to determine this parameter.
 The mode parameter has two values: A and O. When the target plant is a monocot plant, please use O. In other cases, please use A.</font>

 <strong><font size="5" face='Times New Roman'>Help</font></strong>
 <br>
 <br>
-<font size="4" face='Times New Roman'>Users can get the running method of each script locally through the -h or --help parameter,for example:</font>
+<font size="4" face='Times New Roman'>Users can get the running method of each script through the -h or --help parameter,for example:</font>

 ```bash
 python3 get_all_genes_genome.py -h